ibm-cloud-docs/vmwaresolutions/archiref/solution/nsx-t-design.md

 You must deploy the management cluster with a minimum of three nodes to ensure high availability for the managers or controllers.
 In addition to the managers, the {{site.data.keyword.cloud_notm}} automation prepares the deployed workload cluster as NSX-T transport nodes.
 The ESXi transport nodes are assigned a VLAN–backed IP address from the **Private A** portable IP address range that is specified by an NSX IP pool ranged derived from the VLAN and subnet summary.
 Transport node traffic resides on the untagged VLAN and is assigned to the private NSX-T VDS.

-Depending on the NSX-T topology that you choose to deploy, this design allows you to deploy an NSX-T edge services cluster either as a pair of VMs or as software deployed on bare metal cluster nodes.
+Depending on the NSX-T topology that you choose to deploy, this design allows you to deploy an NSX-T edge gateway cluster either as a pair of VMs or as software deployed on bare metal cluster nodes.
 Bare metal edges are not supported by the {{site.data.keyword.cloud_notm}} automation and must be manually deployed and configured.
 Regardless of whether the cluster pair is virtual or physical, uplinks are configured to VDS switches for both {{site.data.keyword.cloud_notm}} private and (if present) public networks.

 The following table summarizes the requirements for a medium size environment, which is the recommended starting size for production workloads.